sumitNITS/Redis-Cluster/README.md

 Let's now work with the real stuff

-1) Install redis on all the 6 nodes and start the service using the command below
+1) Install redis on all the 6 nodes and start the service using the commands below

 ```bash
 dnf module install redis
 ```

 ```bash
 systemctl start redis
 ```

 ```bash
 systemctl enable redis
 ```

 ```bash
 systemctl status redis
 ```